hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Searching for Players and Teams.md

 The platform allows you to search for specific Players and Teams in your game with some very easy to use tools - no matter how big or small the collection.

-This tutorial explains several ways you can search for players or teams, using:
+This tutorial explains two ways you can search for players or teams, using:
 * NoSQL Explorer.
-* A Player Management screen.
 * Cloud Code to find specific entries.

 ## Searching with NoSQL Explorer

 This powerful tool allows you to search for anything within your game, right down to the specifics of a certain index.
 For example, you can search for certain players who have exactly 530 ammunition in their inventory or search for players that share the same name - your search possibilities are endless!

 <q>**More Information:** For more information about the SQL Explorer, click [here](/Documentation/NoSQL Explorer.md).</q>